olllayor/chess-tournament/README.md

     ```bash
     python manage.py createsuperuser

-6.**Run the development server:**
+6. **Run the development server:**
     ```bash
     python manage.py runserver

 7. **Access the application:**
     Open your browser and go to http://127.0.0.1:8000/admin to access the admin interface.

+## API Endpoints
+The project uses Django Rest Framework to provide API endpoints for managing players, tournaments, and matches.
+The API documentation is available at http://127.0.0.1:8000/swagger/.

+### Testing
+    ```bash
+    python manage.py test

 # Contact